yanjiechen/station-map/README.md

-# Station Map
+# Singapore Metro Station Map
-## A tool for calculating the shortest commute path.
+## A tool for calculating the shortest commute route of Singapore Metro.